 Pediatrician Provides Care to Area Children

 Doctor Ryan Plamann, provides pediatric medicine services in

-New Lisbon.
-He specializes in the development and care of children from
+New Lisbon and Necedah.
+He specializes in the development and care of children

 and treats acute care issues and chronic disease, and provides assistance

 to help manage conditions like ADHD/ADD.

 To make an appointment with Dr. Plamann, call New Lisbon Family Medical

 Center at 608-562-3111 or Necedah Family Medical Center at 608-565-2000.